adin786/adin786.github.io/index.md

     btn_class:     "btn--inverse"
 ---
 **Bio:** Data Scientist with a background in product development and test engineering

-<!-
-"- Built a used car valuation model to optimise the selling price for my own car.
-- I web-scraped 1000+ adverts from Autotrader and analysed price trends against features like age, mileage, engine size etc.
-- With an SVR Regression model I achieved R^2: 0.97 and MAE: £961.
-The most influential features on price were age and mileage.
-The final result valued my car within £200 of Autotrader's own recommended selling price.

-<br>**Libraries:** `Pandas` `NumPy` `Requests` `BeautifulSoup4` `Matplotlib` `Seaborn` `Scikit-learn`"
-->

 Hi, I'm a Mechanical Engineer with a software and data analytics specialism.
 I have a background working with data in automotive fleet telematics and I'm currently working on data processing for a new camera based 3D scanning system.
 My expertise is in data manipulation, visualisation and software development (Python, Matlab etc).
 I work on Data analytics and machine learning projects in my free time to apply my expert numerical and analytical skills to new problems.
 Here are some highlights below.